-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s most often connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.
+It’s most often associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why should you be constantly aware of CO2?

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
+CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Indianapolis homeowner.
-Serious poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Severe poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 So what can you do?